itorgov/laravel-forge-bot/README.md

 * Reboot PHP.
 * Reboot NGINX.

-It also have a feature to run deploy of your site right from Telegram.
+It also has a feature to run deploy of your site right from Telegram.
-It's really helpful when you don't want to enable "Quick deploy" feature for your site.
+It's really helpful when you don't want to enable the "Quick deploy" feature for your site.

-Other awesome feature is sending deployment notifications from Laravel Forge to you or any other chat.
+Another awesome feature is sending deployment notifications from Laravel Forge to you or any other chat.
-Using this abilyty only one member of your team will manage servers in his private chat with the bot, but all members will recieve deployment notifications in your team chat.
+Using this ability only one member of your team will manage servers in his private chat with the bot, but all members will receive deployment notifications in your team chat.

 ## Screenshots